jbrea22/FSAE_2023/README.md

-# FSAE 2023
+# FSAE 2024
-React program for Formula SAE Electric 2023.
+In progress for Formula SAE Electric 2024.

 This is a React program that receives CAN data (from a JSON file) and displays this data in real-time.
 If a fault is detected in the race car, then a warning light will display per regulations.
-Gauges are created using react-d3-speedometer.

 View a static simulation of the project here: https://jbrea22.github.io/FSAE_2023/ <br />
 **(Note: components might be cropped since the project settings are optimized for the vehicle's screen dimensions.)**